Seagate/seagate-tools/performance/PerfBot/docs/rules.md

 * `grouping`: Approach to select data is certain pattern
 * `constraint`: type of grouping to collect the data points for query
 * `interval`: Range of the groups
-* `output`: Indicator of application of rule gives any results or not

 #### Example rule